theiterators/akka-http-microservice/README.md

 The service in the template provides two REST endpoints - one which gives GeoIP info for given IP and another for calculating geographical distance between given pair of IPs.
 The project uses the service [ip-api](http://ip-api.com/) which offers JSON IP and GeoIP REST API for free for non-commercial use.

-If you want to read more thorough explaination, check out [tutorial](https://github.com/theiterators/akka-http-microservice/blob/master/tutorial/index.html).
+If you want to read more thorough explanation, check out [tutorial](https://github.com/theiterators/akka-http-microservice/blob/master/TUTORIAL.md).

 [![Deploy to Heroku](https://www.herokucdn.com/deploy/button.png)](https://heroku.com/deploy)